-- Advocate for policies that support universal access to injectable medications, and other medications as they become available. - Advocate for the expansion of Medicaid.
+- Advocate for policies that support universal access to injectable medications, and other medications as they become available - Advocate for the expansion of Medicaid.

-GOAL 3: REDUCE HIV-RELATED DISPARITIES AND HIV-RELATED STIGMA
+GOAL 3: REDUCE HIV-RELATED DISPARITIES AND HEALTH INEQUITIES.

-OBJECTIVE: Reduce health disparities, HIV-related stigma, and other barriers to accessing care and providing services through improved service delivery and systems change.
+OBJECTIVE: Reduce health disparities, HIV-related stigma, structural racism, and other barriers to accessing care and providing services through improved service delivery and systems change.

-Strategy 3.1 Develop a system-wide approach for HIV service delivery for those disproportionally impacted by HIV.
+Strategy 3.1 Develop a system-wide approach for HIV service delivery using the "designing for the margins" model to reach marginalized populations that have experienced forms of systemic exclusion such as structural racism, poverty, gender and sexuality-based discrimination, incarceration, trauma, mental illness, and substance use disorder.
 Activities 2024: Research service models and identify technical assistance partners.
 2024: Engage community stakeholders, providers, and other programs to inform the development of a service delivery model for a system-wide, client-centered, trauma-informed approach to address the needs of marginalized populations.
 2025: Pilot the service delivery model and complete an evaluation.
 2025 to 2026: Adjust the service delivery model as needed, and fully implement it.
 Performance Measures 2024: Completion of research activities.
 2024: Development of service delivery model.
 2025: Completed pilot of the service delivery model.
 2026: Full implementation of the service delivery model.